HPJM/react-use-ajax/README.md

 - `onSuccess()?: void` - optional callback invoked when response made successfully;
 - `onError()?: void` - optional callback invoked when response errors;
 - `initial?: T` - this defaults to `null` but useful for setting an initial value before the first fetch is done;
+- `fetchImmediately?: boolean` - this fetches on render, defaults to false;

 ```js
 const [handler, { calls, successCalls, errorCalls, loading, data }] = useAjax(